 The aim of the company's Investor Relations is to support the appropriate valuation of the YIT share by providing all market parties with all essential information concerning YIT in a contiuous and consistent manner.

 Corporate Communications maintain YIT's communication policy, published on the Group's website, as well as the internal guidelines for external and financial communication.

 YIT’s business segments are responsible for the accuracy of the segment data presented in interim reports and financial statements.
 The Group’s accounting department is responsible for the accuracy and scope of the Group-level numerical data as well as their compliance with rules and regulations.
 The Audit Committee reviews information that is to be published and submits them for the Board of Directors’ approval.

 YIT Group’s internal audit organisation supports the management in the development and supervision of risk management, internal control and good corporate governance.
 The internal audit reports to the Audit Committee of the Board of Directors and administratively to YIT’s President and CEO.
-The targets of the internal audit are selected based on risk.
-The focus of the internal audit has typically been on project risk management, new geographic operating regions and semi-annually defined risk areas.
+The targets of the internal audit are selected annually based on risk.
+The focus of the internal audit has typically been on project risk management, new geographic or functional operating areas and semi-annually defined risk areas.

-The internal audit’s work is co-ordinated with other Group functions and, where possible, with financial auditing.
+The internal audit’s work is co-ordinated with other Group functions and financial auditing.
 The internal audit also works closely together with the Group’s corporate security organisation and, with respect to misconduct risks, participates in the work of the Ethics Committee.